nasa/bingo/README.md

 from the root directory of the repository.

 ## Usage Example
-Currently, the best place to get started in bingo is by going through some examples.
-The examples directory contains several python scripts and jupyter notebook examples of varying complexity.
-The simplegp examples illustrate the very basics of symbolic regression in bingo, utilizing a simplified interface.
+In addition to the example shown here, the best place to get started in bingo is by going through the examples directory, which contains several scripts and jupyter notebooks.
-More complex (and more efficient) examples can be found as well.

 ## Contributing
 1. Fork it (<https://github.com/nasa/bingo/fork>)